milanzala/Java-Lightweight-Downloader/README.md

 ---
 ## Compile and run
 Make a new directory.
-Put lightweightdownloader.java file in it
+Put lightweightdownloader.java file in it.
 ```
 javac lightweightdownloader.java
 ```